ioccc-src/winner/2020/ferguson2/recode.md

 $ ./recode -R~/config
 ```

-Will not read the file 'config' in the home directory.
+will _not_ read the file 'config' in the home directory.
 I show another way to
 achieve this later.

 This limitation also applies to the `-f` and `-o` options!